 During 2017 and 2019, the EPA granted the Cheyenne, Wyoming refinery (the "Cheyenne Refinery") and the refinery in Woods Cross, Utah (the "Woods Cross Refinery") each a one-year small refinery exemption from the Renewable Fuel Standard program requirements for the 2016 and 2018, respectively, compliance years.
 As a result, the Cheyenne Refinery's and Woods Cross Refinery's gasoline and diesel production were not subject to the renewable volume obligation for the respective years.
-Upon each exemption granted, we increased our inventory of RINs and reduced our cost of products sold.
+Upon each exemption granted, we increased our inventory of RINs and reduced our cost of products sold, materials and other.
 On April 7, 2022, the EPA issued a decision reversing the grant of small refinery exemptions for our Woods Cross Refinery and Cheyenne Refinery for the 2018 compliance year.
 On June 3, 2022, the EPA issued a decision reversing the grant of small refinery exemptions for our Woods Cross Refinery and Cheyenne Refinery for the 2016 compliance year and denying small refinery exemption petitions for our Woods Cross Refinery and Cheyenne Refinery for the 2019 and 2020 compliance years.

-Certain of our subsidiaries are currently pursuing legal challenges to the EPA's decisions to reverse its grant of small refinery exemptions for the 2016 and 2018 compliance years.
-The first lawsuit, filed against the EPA on May 6, 2022, and currently pending before the U.S. Court of Appeals for the DC Circuit, seeks to have the EPA's reversal of our 2018 small refinery exemption petitions overturned.
-The second lawsuit, filed against the EPA on August 5, 2022, and currently pending before the U.S. Court of Appeals for the DC Circuit, seeks to have the EPA's reversal of our 2016 small refinery exemption petitions overturned and to have the EPA's denial of our 2019 and 2020 small refinery exemption petitions reversed.
+Certain of our subsidiaries are currently pursuing pursued legal challenges to the EPA's decisions to reverse its grant of deny small refinery exemptions for the 2016, 2018, 2019 and 2018, 2020 compliance years.
+The first lawsuit, filed against the EPA on May 6, 2022, and currently pending before the U.S. Court of Appeals for the DC Circuit, seeks sought to have the EPA's reversal of our 2018 small refinery exemption petitions overturned.
+The second lawsuit, filed against the EPA on August 5, 2022, and currently pending before the U.S. Court of Appeals for the DC Circuit, seeks sought to have the EPA's reversal of our 2016 small refinery exemption petitions overturned and to have the EPA's denial of our 2019 and 2020 small refinery exemption petitions reversed.

 In addition, pursuant to the June 2022 and April 2022 decisions, respectively, the EPA established an alternative compliance demonstration to not impose obligations on small refineries that had exemptions reversed for the 2016 and 2018 compliance years.
 On June 24, 2022, Growth Energy filed two lawsuits in the U.S. Court of Appeals for the DC Circuit against the EPA, challenging the alternative compliance demonstration for the 2016 and 2018 compliance years.
 On July 25, 2022, certain of our subsidiaries intervened on behalf of the EPA to aid the defense of the EPA's alternative compliance demonstration decision.
-It is too early to predict the outcome of these matters.
-We are unable to estimate the costs we may incur, if any, at this time.
+It